Wh1t3-Rabb1t/dotfiles/README.md

 # The official dotfile repository of Master Wayne

-- zsh config is currently a wip.
+- zsh config is currently a wip (needs heavy refactoring).

 ```txt
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::